Actindo-AG/Documentation/PIM/QuickGuide/02_AttributeSets.md

 ## Sample scenario &ndash; Create an attribute set

 The product catalog of company *ABC* includes shirts, pants, dresses, smartphones, and tablets.
-These products can be classified in two product types:
+You can classify these products into two product types:
 - Clothes
 - Mobile devices

- For each product type, a single attribute set is created:
+ For each product type, create a single attribute set:

 [comment]: <> (add screenshot for both attribute sets)

+Select the *PIM basic set* as attribute set for inheritance to copy all attributes from the *PIM basic set* to the *Clothes* and the *Mobile devices* attribute set and adopt future changes on these attributes.
+In consequence, you only have to create the specific attributes for your attribute sets.

+> [Info] The system allows for unlimited levels of inheritance, providing extensive flexibility in organizing complex product hierarchies.
+Additionally, the attribute set assigned to an article can be modified later if needed, offering adaptability as product structures evolve.